caylent-solutions/terraform-modules/CONTRIBUTING.md

 - Include common tests for validation, formatting, and outputs
 - Create example-specific tests for unique features
 - Follow the [test structure requirements](docs/terraform-module-testing.md)
+- Configure test behavior using the `test.config` file in the module root
+- Control idempotency testing with `TERRATEST_IDEMPOTENCY=true|false` in the config file

 ## Pull Request Process